What’s in a marketing brief?

 You probably also want to include whatever you already know (believe) about best practice for this tactic

-What if all this could be done for you in 5 minutes?
+What if this marketing brief could be done for you in 5 minutes?

 What’s this Funnel Plan thing?